Broadway, Worcestershire

 Broadway is a large village and civil parish in the Cotswolds, England, with a population of 2,540 at the 2011 census.
 It is in the far southeast of Worcestershire, close to the Gloucestershire border, midway between Evesham and Moreton-in-Marsh.

 It is sometimes referred to as the "Jewel of the Cotswolds".

 Broadway village lies beneath Fish Hill on the western Cotswold escarpment.
 The "broad way" is the wide grass-fringed main street, centred on the Green, which is lined with red chestnut trees and honey-coloured Cotswold limestone buildings, many dating from the 16th century.
 It is known for its association with the Arts and Crafts movement, and is in an area of outstanding scenery and conservation.
 The wide High Street is lined with a wide variety of shops and cafes, many housed in listed buildings.
-The village also featured in the 2018 video game Forza Horizon 4.

 History

 Broadway is an ancient settlement whose origins are uncertain.
 There is documentary evidence of activity in the area as far back as Mesolithic times.
 In 2004, the Council for British Archaeology's Worcestershire Young Archaeologists' Club found evidence of early occupation.
 Their fieldwork uncovered a large amount of Roman and medieval domestic waste and, most importantly, a large amount of worked Mesolithic flints, raising the possibility that the site might have been a stopping point for hunter-gatherers.
 This work makes the known history of the village to be over 5,000 years and so may be evidence of one of the first partially settled sites in the United Kingdom.
 Broadway has also seen the settlement of the ancient Beaker people (1900 BCE), and later, the Roman occupation.
 It gained the name Bradsetena Gamere (Broad Village) around the 9th century and underwent a number of changes until the modern spelling 'Broadway' became common usage in the 16th century.

 Broadway was a domain of the Mercian kings and was vested in the Crown in the person of King Edgar in 967.
 The first existing documentary evidence of importance is embodied in a charter that King Edgar granted to the Benedictine Monastery of Pershore in 972.
 In this Anglo-Saxon text, Broadway is called Bradanwege and its boundaries are described in great detail.
 The complete copy of the charter may be seen in the British Museum (Facsimile Volume III 30).

 By the 11th century the village was already well established and apparently thriving.
 It is listed in the Domesday Book in Great Domesday folio 175 for Worcestershire as part of the land holdings of the Church of St Mary of Pershore: "The church itself holds Bradeweia.
 There are 30 hides paying geld.
 In demesne are 3 ploughs; and a priest and 42 villeins with 20 ploughs.
 There are 8 slaves.
 The whole in the time of Edward was worth £12 10s 0d; now £14 10s 0d."